Health Sciences

 HEALTH SCIENCES

-Pre-Nursing students can anticipate one year of full-time prerequisite Nursing coursework.
-Upon successful completion of this coursework, Pre-Nursing students are encouraged to apply to the Associate Degree in Nursing to work towards becoming a Registered Nurse.
-With the knowledge, skills, and abilities gained through our program graduates go onto provide holistic care for communities across Alaska.
+Pre-Nursing students can anticipate approximately one year of full-time prerequisite nursing coursework.
+Upon successful completion of this coursework, students are encouraged to apply to the Associate Degree in Nursing (ADN) program to continue their path toward becoming a Registered Nurse.
+Through the knowledge, skills, and abilities gained in the program, graduates are prepared to provide holistic care to communities across Alaska.

-With the knowledge, skills, and abilities gained through our program, our graduates can go on to provide holistic care for communities across Alaska.
-Students who begin in Pre-Nursing pursue many other degree options at APU including: Environmental Public Health, Liberal Studies, Health Care Management, and Counseling Psychology.
+With the knowledge, skills, and abilities gained through the program, graduates are prepared to provide holistic care for communities across Alaska.
+Students who begin in Pre-Nursing also pursue a range of other degree options at Alaska Pacific University, including Environmental Public Health, Liberal Studies, Health Care Management, and Counseling Psychology.

-APU Pre-Nursing students who have successfully completed all prerequisite coursework with an extracted 3.0 prerequisite GPA and a 2.5 cumulative GPA are eligible to apply for the Associate Degree in Nursing.
+APU Pre-Nursing students who successfully complete all prerequisite coursework with a minimum 3.0 prerequisite GPA and a 2.5 cumulative GPA are eligible to apply for the Associate Degree in Nursing program.

 Transfer credits may be used to meet prerequisites; however Culturally Safe Health Care is a prerequisite for all APU nursing students and must be completed at APU.
 Prerequisite coursework completed more than ten (10) years ago is not eligible for consideration for admissions into APU nursing programs.
 All prerequisite coursework must be completed with a grade of “C” or higher and be eligible for transfer to APU if completed at another university.
 Nursing Major courses are not eligible for transfer.

-Estimated time to completion: Two semesters (varies based on math/writing placement and full-time enrollment). studies are offered in a mixed format of:
+Estimated time to completion: Two semesters (varies based on math and writing placement and full-time enrollment).
+Studies are offered in a mixed format of:

 • On-campus